 Burial at sea

-The burial of human remains at sea requires a marine licence.
+Burying human remains at sea requires a marine licence.
+Scattering ashes at sea doesn’t require a marine licence.

 We recognise that burial at sea is a long established tradition in the UK, particularly for those who have been associated with the sea.
 However, we do not encourage burial at sea because tides and currents pose a significant risk of the body being returned to shore or being caught up in fishing gear.
 Such events naturally cause considerable distress to relatives and all concerned.
 To avoid that risk, we recommend the scattering of cremation ashes at sea in place of burial where possible.